 The interplay of nature and culture makes Healdsburg loved by residents and visitors alike, and Mill District's Giving Program supports the initiatives that give the town its unique character.
 Our donations focus on four areas that foster this rare quality of life:

 We cherish the natural beauty in and surrounding Healdsburg, and we keep it pristine for all residents and future generations.

 Crowning jewel of Healdsburg, Fitch Mountain is home to biodiverse ecosystems, fantastic trails, and stunning views.
 Last November, ownership of 173 acres at the top transferred to the City of Healdsburg, under a conservation easement that keeps it forever ours.
 Plans are underway for a passive-use hiking park and nature preserve, but work must be done to minimize erosion, eradicate invasive plant species, and reduce fire danger.
 The Fitch Mountain Fund will foster the long-term financial support that will allow this treasure to be enjoyed by future generations and protected forever.
-Mill District was a Match Fund sponsor of the Fitch Mountain Forever event on April 22, 2018.Learn More
+Mill District was a Match Fund sponsor of the Fitch Mountain Forever event on October 13, 2019.Learn More

 Healdsburg's rich history is an essential part of its charm—evident in the heritage homes, turn-of-the-century storefronts, and social traditions honored in the town plaza.
 We support endeavours to preserve and protect its storied past.

 The Healdsburg Museum & Historical Society preserves and celebrates the area's rich history through exhibits, educational programs, and research.
 They hold objects, documents, and photographs in trust for present and future generations.
 Each year the annual Pioneer Award Dinner honors an individual and their role in our unfolding history, highlighting their life and times, and their contributions to their field or the community at large.Learn More